Slavery and Human Trafficking Statement

 Due diligence

-With regards our workforce, all Wandle employees are paid at least the London Living Wage.
+With regards to our workforce, all Wandle employees are paid at least the London Living Wage.
 We check identification and ensure all employees have the right to work in the UK.
 We also conduct DBS checks for all employees working with vulnerable people.
 These requirements are passed on to any employment agencies used by Wandle.
 Additionally, salaries will only be paid into bank accounts which are in the employee’s name.
-We also provide an Employee Assistance service whereby employees can confidentially discuss any issues they are experiencing, and this includes modern slavery.
-We have implemented an online reporting tool to support staff to report any bullying and harassment which may include modern slavery.
-This additional support removes any human contact and provides safety for staff to report incidents that they may find difficult to talk about to another person.
+We have engaged an external and independent organisation who can provide support and advice to staff with whistleblowing concerns, which include Modern Slavery.
+This additional support is available where staff do not feel able to raise concerns through internal channels such as their line manager or the Board’s designated Whistleblowing point of contact.

 As part of our initiative to identify and mitigate risk we work to:

-• Protect whistle blowers.
-We have an up-to-date whistleblowing policy and procedure.
+- Protect whistle blowers.
+We have an up-to-date whistleblowing policy and procedure, with a designated member of the board serving as a point of contact for Whistleblowing.

 We continue to improve our blended repairs delivery model delivering repairs through a combination of: